Poison Julie Sawada: Return and New Jakai Tensho (2003–2005)

 On September 28, 2003, at Who's Gonna Top?, Sawada returned after a nine-month hiatus, following the conclusion of the 2003 KO-D Tag League ladder match in which Sanshiro Takagi and Yoshihiro Sakai defeated Gill Nakano and Dumbo Matsumoto by retrieving a bag containing Sawada's petrified head suspended above the ring.
 Sawada attacked Takagi and Sakai then disappeared again to start rebuilding his stable as New Jakai Tensho (新・蛇界転生, Shin Jakai Tenshō).
 He returned on October 15 and defeated Yusuke Inokuma in quick fashion before receiving a challenge by Sanshiro Takagi, who told Sawada he still considered him to be his main rival.
 Sawada went on to defeat Takagi at Dead Or Alive 2003 on October 26.

 On February 11, 2004, at Future Port 2004 in Yokohama, Sawada took part in a No Disqualification four-way elimination double title match against KO-D Openweight Champion Shoichi Ichimiya, Ironman Heavymetalweight Champion Danshoku Dino and Sanshiro Takagi.
 The first fall went to Ichimiya who eliminated Takagi, then Sawada eliminated Ichimiya and Dino successively to win both their titles.
-Sawada lost the Ironman Heavymetalweight Championship to Inokuma shortly after on February 25, then launched a religious organization called Snake Light (蛇光, Jakō) with Yusuke Inokuma as its first follower.
+Sawada lost the Ironman Heavymetalweight Championship to Inokuma shortly after on February 25, then launched a cult called Snake Light Organization (蛇光教団, Jakō Kyōdan) with Yusuke Inokuma as its first follower.
 He successfully defended the KO-D Openweight Championship against Mikami at Be Once In 4 Years on February 29, then against Kudo at Judgement 8 on March 20, and against Hero! on April 18.
 On May 29 and May 30, Sawada entered the inaugural King of DDT Tournament, defeating Seiya Morohashi in the first round, then Tomohiko Hashimoto in the second round, Danshoku Dino in the semifinals and lastly Hero! in the final to win the tournament.

 Sawada made his return to professional wrestling on March 20, 2022, at Judgement 2022: DDT 25th Anniversary where he teamed up with Akarangers (Gentaro and Takashi Sasaki) and Suicideboyz (Mikami and Thanomsak Toba), being accompanied to the ring by Naomi Susan to defeat Toru Owashi, Antonio Honda, Kazuki Hirata and Yoshihiko for the KO-D 10-Man Tag Team Championship.